pixeru/bpm_analysis/README.md

     - **Markdown Summary Report:** A detailed report containing all key metrics, slope analysis, and a table of BPM data.
     - **Chronological Debug Log:** A detailed, time-sorted log with justifications for every classification decision.
 ## Configuration
 All tunable parameters for the analysis engine are located in the `DEFAULT_PARAMS` dictionary near the top of the script.
-In v3.6, these parameters have been organized into logical categories for easier navigation and tuning.
+The parameters are organized into logical categories for easier navigation and tuning.
 ## Dependencies
 To run this script, you will need Python and the following libraries:
 - **`numpy`**